LorisPanza/Change-Your-Path/Game Design Document/GameDesignDocument.md

 ### Animation
 ### Music and sound effects
 ## DeadLines
-* 22 November - Mario,Loris and Andrea implementation of the features
+* 22 November - Mario,Loris and Andrea implementation of the main features
+* 30 Nivember - Union of the features